el3um4s/strani-anelli-blog/_posts/2022/2022-08-05-how-to-use-vba-to-convert-mdb-to-sqlite/2022-08-05-how-to-use-vba-to-convert-mdb-to-sqlite.md

 <script src="https://gist.github.com/el3um4s/63866ada01ae9f0b2732205661f3a677.js"></script>

 Well, that's it with that.
 This project was very interesting because it required me to do research on some issues of a few decades ago.
 I found it very instructive to confront some limitations of MS Access.
-And, to be honest, it's also very frustrating to have to look for workarounds to solve things that I take for granted today.
+And, to be honest, it's also very frustrating to look for workarounds to solve things that I take for granted today.